kohlschutter/unsock/README.md

 The absolute path specified with `UNSOCK_DIR` must be of a certain maximum length (less than 108), otherwise the process will terminate with an error message.

+When the directory specified with `UNSOCK_DIR` does not exist, it is created using a mode of `0755`, unless umask dictates a stricter mode.

 The abstract namespace for Unix domain sockets is not supported.